Kevinjojo2003/Sentiment-Enhanced-Stock-Market-Prediction/README.md

 🛡️ Disclaimer
-This project is for educational/demo purposes only and should not be used for real financial decisions.
-Predictions are based on historical patterns and do not guarantee future performance.
+This project is for educational purposes and should invest only after studying the investment terms and all.
+We are not Responsible for any losses
+'''
+##